-Other exemplary embodiments include: In one embodiment, a system and method for improving indoor navigation is provided.
+A system and method for improving indoor navigation is provided.
 The system includes a biosensor subsystem that can sense physical signals, such as heart rate and respiratory rate, and a context subsystem that infers the user's intent by utilizing contextual information such as lidar positioning and indoor map data.
 The system further includes a pre-trained natural language model that can utilize the set of tokens to provide personalized indoor navigation instructions and alerts to the user.
+In this embodiment, the context subsystem may utilize a set of cameras mounted to a user’s wheelchair to construct a token sequence corresponding to their visually available surroundings.
+The Background material may consist of floorplans or other information about routes or preferred access methods for the user’s indoor location.
+The biosignals subsystem may provide a go/no-go token to the system depending on the user’s estimated anxiety and/or their explicit attention to a visual stimuli.
+The user input prompt may include a specific user directive such as ‘drive to nearest bathroom’.

-In another embodiment, a system and method for controlling IoT devices with eye blinks is provided.
+A system and method for controlling IoT devices with eye blinks is provided.
 The system includes a biosensor subsystem that can sense eye movements, and a context subsystem that infers the user's intent by utilizing contextual information such as blink patterns and device locations.
 The system further includes a pre-trained natural language model that can utilize the set of tokens to provide personalized device control and automation to the user.
+In this embodiment, the context subsystem may utilize Bluetooth connectivity to sense local IoT devices.
+The background material may consist of previous commands or protocols.
+The biosignals subsystem may provide tokenized eye-blink data.
+The user input prompt may include specific IoT commands or partial commands.

-In another embodiment, a system and method for identifying conversation participants in a crowded environment is provided.
+A system and method for identifying conversation participants in a crowded environment is provided.
 The system includes a Bluetooth antenna that can detect other devices in close proximity, and a context subsystem that infers the user's intent by utilizing contextual information such as speech patterns and device identities.
 The system further includes a pre-trained natural language model that can utilize the set of tokens to provide personalized conversation management and social interaction support to the user.

-In another embodiment, a system and method for incorporating personal multimedia artifacts into the LLM corpus is provided.
-The system includes a media ingestion module that can import personal multimedia artifacts, such as photos and videos, into the LLM corpus, and a context subsystem that infers the user's intent by utilizing contextual information such as artifact metadata and user preferences.
+In this embodiment, the context subsystem may utilize Bluetooth connectivity to sense local IoT devices.
+The background material may consist of previous conversations or detail about conversation participants.
+The biosignals subsystem may provide tokenized fatigue/emotion data.
+The user input prompt may include keywords or phrases related to desired speech output.A system and method for incorporating personal multimedia artifacts into the LLM corpus is provided.
+The system includes a media ingestion module that can import personal multimedia artifacts, such as photos and videos, into the LLM corpus, and a context subsystem that infers the user's intent by utilizing contextual information such as artifact metadata and user preferences, which constitute background data.
 The system further includes a pre-trained natural language model that can utilize the set of tokens to provide personalized multimedia content generation and sharing to the user.
+In this embodiment, the biosignals subsystem may provide tokenized spatial attention and emotion data.
+The user input prompt may include names of files and objects in user’s multimedia artifact collection, as well as commands for fine-tuning models.